martinrybak/property_change_notifier/README.md

 ```

 You can even use your own custom types as property names.
 They just must extend [Object](https://api.dartlang.org/stable/2.4.0/dart-core/Object-class.html) and correctly implement equality using ``==`` and ``hashCode``.

+## Unit Tests

+This library has 100% [test coverage](coverage/index.html) and uses the underlying [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) implementation as much as possible.